XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 opts = {
   page: 1, # Integer | Up to 100 linked transactions will be returned in a single API call.
 Use the page parameter to specify the page to be returned e.g. page=1.

-  linked_transaction_id: '00000000-0000-0000-000-000000000000', # String | The Xero identifier for an Linked Transaction
+  linked_transaction_id: '00000000-0000-0000-0000-000000000000', # String | The Xero identifier for an Linked Transaction

-  source_transaction_id: '00000000-0000-0000-000-000000000000', # String | Filter by the SourceTransactionID.
+  source_transaction_id: '00000000-0000-0000-0000-000000000000', # String | Filter by the SourceTransactionID.
 Get the linked transactions created from a particular ACCPAY invoice

-  contact_id: '00000000-0000-0000-000-000000000000', # String | Filter by the ContactID.
+  contact_id: '00000000-0000-0000-0000-000000000000', # String | Filter by the ContactID.
 Get all the linked transactions that have been assigned to a particular customer.

   status: 'APPROVED', # String | Filter by the combination of ContactID and Status.
-Get  the linked transactions associaed to a  customer and with a status
+Get  the linked transactions associated to a  customer and with a status

-  target_transaction_id: '00000000-0000-0000-000-000000000000' # String | Filter by the TargetTransactionID.
+  target_transaction_id: '00000000-0000-0000-0000-000000000000' # String | Filter by the TargetTransactionID.
 Get all the linked transactions allocated to a particular ACCREC invoice
 }

 begin
-  #Retrieve linked transactions (billable expenses)
+  #Retrieves linked transactions (billable expenses)
   result = api_instance.get_linked_transactions(xero_tenant_id, opts)
   p result
 rescue XeroRuby::Accounting::ApiError => e